Laser Therapy Reduces Pain and Speeds Healing

 Immunoregulation.
 Laser light has a direct effect on immunity status by stimulation of immunoglobins and lymphocytes.
 Trigger points and acupuncture points.
 Laser therapy stimulates muscle trigger points and acupuncture points on a non-invasive basis providing musculoskeletal pain relief.

-If you believe that laser therapy is right for you and your pet, please call us at (770) 253-3416 to schedule an appointment.
+If you believe that animal laser therapy is right for you and your pet at our Newnan location, please call us at 770-253-3416.